ulixee/platform/datastore/docs/overview/configuration.md

 The server environment a Datastore runs in will alter a few default settings.
 Current environment options are `development` and `production`.
 Production mode imposes the following limitations:

 1. All [Admin](#admin) APIs require an AdminIdentity.
 The Server must install one by default.
-If none is provided, a temporary AdminIdentity will be output on the console during startup (configured via `options.serverAdminIdentities` or environment variable `ULX_SERVER_ADMIN_IDENTITIES`).
+If none is provided, a temporary AdminIdentity will be output on the console during startup (configured via `options.cloudAdminIdentities` or environment variable `ULX_Cloud_ADMIN_IDENTITIES`).
 2. You cannot run `localScripts` through a Datastore Core.
 They must be packaged and deployed to the server.

 ### Server Admin Identities {#admin}